Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

 Why are Air Compressors so Loud?

-There are several reasons as to why an air compressor may be so loud.
-We’ll take a look at each factor and you may then be able to solve them efficiently!
+There are several reasons why an air compressor may be so loud.
+We’ll examine each factor, and you may then be able to solve it efficiently!

 Size & Type of Air Compressor

-First of all, the size and type of air compressor you have can directly effect the amount of noise it generates.
-Larger air compressors will suck in more air, and therefore, require an engine with greater power to efficiently pressurize the air.
+First of all, the size and type of air compressor you have can directly affect the amount of noise it generates.
+Larger air compressors will suck in more air and, therefore, require an engine with greater power to efficiently pressurize the air.

 Needless to say, the bigger the compressor, the more powerful the motor, and then a resulting louder operation.
 Though, there are some types of air compressors available that are designed in a special way so that they run as quietly as possible.